ramellose/massoc/README.md

 More features are currently under construction.

 Welcome to <i>massoc</i>!
 Contact the author at lisa.rottjers (at) kuleuven.be.
 Your feedback is much appreciated!
-Currently, you are using massoc 0.1.
-This version is still in early alpha.
+This is version 0.2.1, and therefore still in early alpha.
 Encountering bugs is highly likely!

 ## Getting Started

-To run <i>massoc</i>, you only need to run the appropriate executable for your platform.
+To run <i>massoc</i> on Windows or Ubuntu, you only need to run the appropriate executable for your platform.
-These executables are stand-alone and do not need the other files in this repository.
+These executables are stand-alone and do not need the other files in the repository.
+However, some of the features require you to have installed specific software, for example Neo4j Server.
 <a href="https://github.com/ramellose/massoc/releases">Find the latest releases here</a>.

 ## Development version and command line